ningbit/ningbit.github.io/source/_posts/2013-08-20-presenting-bikewithfriends.markdown

 ### Getting the Flow Down Pat

-What about the downside of scripting and, subsequently, rehearsing?
+What about the downsides of scripting and, subsequently, rehearsing?
 That our personalities would die through the process, our jokes would be canned, and we would seem totally fake?
 I'll hold off on answering that for a minute.

 Our next issue in rehearsing the script was that we were still way over.
 Even with a revised script, it was too long (7+ minutes), and we were still stumbling over certain sections.
 Some badges were just too difficult to explain (like the Biker Gang badge) and some transitions ("I'll hand the baton over to Josh now to explain further steps…") were flow-killing.